akazukin5151/syncplay/README.md

 1. Download the AppImage from the latest successful CI action

+Note: AppImage doesn't work for Fedora due to broken dynamic linking of PySide2 by conda-forge, see [upstream issue 355](github.com/Syncplay/syncplay/issues/355)

 ## Install from source

 0. Prerequisites: Go >= 1.17 and Python
 1. Git clone and cd
 2. `git submodule update --init` to clone the confluence fork
 3. `cd vendor/confluence` then `go build -o out/confluence`
 4. Install syncplay however you want.
 For development, you could use `pip install -e .`.
-Make sure to disable anaconda before running that.
+Make sure to disable anaconda before running that, and remove any existing executables in `~/.local/bin`.

 ## First time setup